-There are range of factors that contribute towards why households living in the city do not have a broadband connection.
+There are a range of factors that contribute towards why households living in the city do not use a broadband connection.
 These include:

-- Affordability Households with lower incomes are less likely to be able to afford to pay for a broadband connection in their home.
-This relates to all age groups; - Motivation and Reluctance Data suggests that older aged households are less likely to have a broadband connection in their home.
-Research shows that this is due to older people preferring to use traditional forms of communication to socialise and access information/services; and - Skills People may not have the appropriate skills or confidence to browse the internet or use devices.
+- Affordability Households with lower incomes are less likely to be able to afford to connect to the internet; - Motivation and Reluctance Data suggests that older aged households are less access information/services; and - Skills People may not have the appropriate skills and/or confidence to browse the internet or use devices.